-Our guests frequently ask, “Which time of the year do you like best?”
+Our guests frequently ask, “Which season do you like best?”

-Our answer is, “All of them!”
-To help you make your decision, the following is a basic idea of what to expect with wildlife and weather every two months as each part of the year has something unique and wonderful to offer.
+Our answer: “They are all uniquely beautiful!”
+To help you make your decision, the following information gives a basic idea of what to expect with wildlife and weather every two months as each part of the year has something wonderful to offer.

 The bears are back!
 As the rivers begin to trickle and kettle ponds thaw, we look for hungry grizzly bears on the prowl after emerging from their winter torpor.
 Little by little as the snow melts, grass is uncovered and although the Park is quiet, the animals know that spring is on the way.
 Uinta ground squirrels begin coming out of their underground winter homes and the yellow bellied marmots stir under their rocks.
 The rattling call of a sandhill crane tells us that the tallest of the Yellowstone birds are back and will begin their famous courtship complete with jumping and “dancing”.
 By late April, spring teases us with its slight debut as we prepare for the busiest months of Yellowstone.

 Springtime is baby time!
 Wobbling bison calves, romping bear cubs and elusive wolf pups delight us this time of year as the season welcomes back the melodies of dozens of migratory birds who call Yellowstone their home for the season.
 Pronghorn return to the Valley and we can once again find the mountain goats as the snow begins to melt at the higher elevations.
 Larkspur and Balsamroot abound in the green grasses with purple and yellow as Yellowstone explodes with the vitality of the season.